Fluticasone, Umeclidinium, and Vilanterol Oral Inhalationpronounced as (floo tik' a sone) (ue me'' kli din' ee um) (vye lan' ter ol)

 Fluticasone, umeclidinium, and vilanterol inhalation controls COPD but does not cure it.
 Continue to use fluticasone, umeclidinium, and vilanterol even if you feel well.
 Do not stop using fluticasone, umeclidinium, and vilanterol without talking to your doctor.
 If you stop using fluticasone, umeclidinium, and vilanterol inhalation, your symptoms may return.

-Before you use fluticasone, umeclidinium, and vilanterol inhalation for the first time, ask your doctor, pharmacist, or respiratory therapist to show you how to use the inhaler.
-Practice using your inhaler while he or she watches.
+Before you use fluticasone, umeclidinium, and vilanterol inhalation for the first time, read the written instructions that come with it.
+Ask your doctor, pharmacist, or respiratory therapist to show you how to use the inhaler.
+Practice using your inhaler while they watch you.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.